 This is the best way to help distractible students stay focused throughout lessons, accountable, and learning.
 And it gives you the data to take action quickly!

 Administer an Assessment with Student Devices

-- Activate the Assessment
+- Activates the Assessment

-(If you haven't yet created a lesson, see this article for a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)
+In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal," and choose your class.
+(If you haven't yet created a lesson, see this article for creating a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)

-- Teacher Chooses Activation Options
+- Choose Activation Options

-- Students Select and Complete Their Test
+- Students Complete Their Test

-- Teacher Monitors Progress
+- Monitor Progress

 This is a useful feature if your students haven't finished completing the assessment but the class has ended.
 As long as the assessment is activated for Engage & Learn, the students will have access to it in their student portal.
 That means they can log in at home and finish the test.
 This might be useful for homework, but a lot of teachers want to make sure the test is only completed in the class.

 To keep students from having access to the assessment outside of class, you can click on "End Session" to produce a report, or if they need more time and you want them to finish the assessment in class tomorrow, deactivate the assessment for Engage & Learn.